tactcomplabs/sst-bench/README.md

 over `simpleNetwork` links in a ring-network pattern.
 * *micro-comp* : Tests the performance of loading a large number of small components using the various loading methodologies
+* *chkpnt* : Tests the performance of the checkpoint/restart functionality present in SST-14.0.0+.
+Note that this test is currently only built when SST 14.0.0 is detected and can be only run in sequential execution mode.
+Threading and MPI are not currently supported for checkpoint/restart in SST 14.0.0.

 ## Prerequisites